 He has written three books and has edited three more.
 His book Operation and Modeling of the MOS Transistor is a widely used standard, and has been translated into Chinese and Farsi.

+Professor Tsividis is a member of the National Academy of Engineering and a Fellow of IEEE.
 He has received the 1984 IEEE W.R.G.
 Baker Award for the best IEEE publication, and is recipient or co-recipient of best paper awards from the European Solid-State Circuits Conference in 1986, the IEEE International Solid-State Circuits Conference in 2003, and the IEEE Circuits and Systems Society (Darlington Award, 1987; Guillemin-Cauer Award, 1998 and 2008).
 He has received Columbia’s Presidential Award for Outstanding Teaching in 2003, the IEEE Undergraduate Teaching Award in 2005, and the IEEE Circuits and Systems Education Award in 2010.
 He has named Professor Honoris Causa by the University of Patras, Greece, in 2012, and received the Outstanding Achievement Award from the University of Minnesota in 2013.
-He is a Fellow of the IEEE, and received the IEEE Gustav Robert Kirchhoff Award in 2007.
+He received the IEEE Gustav Robert Kirchhoff Award in 2007.